coldshrine/study-notes/books/designing-data-intensive-applications.md

 #### Dataflow, interplay between state changes and application code

 Instead of treating the database as a passive variable that is manipulated by the application, application code responds to state changes in one place by triggering state changes in another place.

+#### Stream processors and services

+A customer is purchasing an item that is priced in one currency but paid in another currency.
+In order to perform the currency conversion, you need to know the current exchange rate.

+This could be implemented in two ways:
+* Microservices approach, the code that processes the purchase would probably wuery an exchange-rate service or a database in order to obtain the current rate for a particular currency.
+* Dataflow approach, the code that processes purchases would subscribe to a stream of exchange rate updates ahead of time, and record the current rate in a local database whenever it changes.
+When it comes to processing the purchase, it only needs to query the local database.

+The dataflow is not only faster, but it is also more robust to the failure of another service.